wwbustb/fmz-docs/doc/getting_started.rst

 The Manager can run on variety of operating system.
 Such as `Windows`, `Linux`, `Mac OS`, `Android`, `Raspbian`, etc.

-**What does "FMZ" mean?**

-"FMZ" doesn’t have a particular meanning in English.

 1.2	The Backtest System